 - At least 5 years of experience as civil servant and/or any other type of employee or consultant involved in the establishment and/or the performance of decentralised implementation systems/indirect management or shared management for EU programmes over the last fifteen years.

 In addition to the minimum requirements, candidates proving that they have acquired the following qualifications, skills and specific experience will have an advantage:

 - Professional accreditation by a relevant recognised institution in the field of auditing and/or accounting;

 - Fluency in any of the official languages of the Western Balkan Countries: Albanian, Bosnian, Croatian, Montenegrin and Serbian languages;

-- Experience in assignments as employees or consultants related IPA and/or IPA II CBC programmes in the work of contracting authorities, national funds, national authorising officers’ secretariats, operating structures and/or audit authorities.
+- Experience in assignments as employees or consultants related IPA, IPA II, ENI CBC programmes and/or ETC programmes (Interreg and/or transnational) in the work of any of the following bodies: contracting authorities, managing authorities, national funds, certifying authorities, national authorising officers’ secretariats, CBC operating structures, ETC national authorities and/or audit authorities.